-- Restore order if the student is being unreasonably disruptive - Maintain the safety of all students - · Allow the disruptive student to continue their learning in a managed environment - Allow the disruptive student to regain calm in a safe space
+- > Restore order if the pupil is being unreasonably disruptive - > Maintain the safety of all pupils

+- > Allow the disruptive pupil to continue their learning in a managed environment - > Allow the disruptive pupil to regain calm in a safe space

-Students who have been removed from the classroom are supervised by members of our inclusion team or SLT and will be removed for a maximum of one to two days at a time unless exceptional circumstances dictate otherwise.
+Pupils who have been removed from the classroom are supervised by members of our inclusion team or SLT and will be removed for a maximum of one to two days at a time unless exceptional circumstances dictate otherwise.

-Students will not be removed from classrooms for prolonged periods of time without the explicit agreement of the headteacher.
+Pupils will not be removed from classrooms for prolonged periods of time without the explicit agreement of the headteacher.

-Students should be reintegrated into the classroom as soon as appropriate and safe to do so.
-The school will consider what support is needed to help a student successfully reintegrate into the classroom and meet the expected standards of behaviour.
+Pupils should be reintegrated into the classroom as soon as appropriate and safe to do so.
+The school will consider what support is needed to help a pupil successfully reintegrate into the classroom and meet the expected standards of behaviour.